 Over the years, India has built a vast health infrastructure and manpower at different levels.
-At the village level, a variety of hospitals, technically known as Primary Health Centres (PHCs) (see also Box 8.4), have been set up by the government.
+At the village level, a variety of hospitals, technically known as Primary Health Centres (PHCs), (see also Box 8.5), have been set up by the government.
 India also has a large number of hospitals run by voluntary agencies and the private sector.
 These hospitals are manned by professionals and para-medical professionals trained in medical, pharmacy and nursing colleges.

 Since Independence, there has been a significant expansion in the physical provision of health services.
-During 1951-2018, the number of government hospitals and dispensaries together increased from 9,300 to 53,800 and hospital beds from 1.2 to 7.1 lakhs.
-Also, nursing personnel increased from 18,000 to 30 lakh and allopathic doctors from 62,000 to 11.5 lakhs.
-The
+During 1951-2017, the number of government hospitals and dispensaries together increased from 9,300 to 51,300 and hospital beds from 1.2 to 7.1 lakh.
+Also, nursing personnel increased from 0.18 to 28.8 lakh and allopathic doctors from through the Central Council of Health and Family Welfare.
+It collects information and renders financial and technical